tier4/CalibrationTools/docs/tutorials/mapping_based_calibrator.md

     <img src="../images/mapping_based_calibrator/menu3.jpg" alt="menu3">
 </p>

-Note: In the [launch file](../../sensor_calibration_manager/launch/rdv/mapping_based_lidar_lidar_calibrator.launch.xml), the RDV vehicle set the top lidar as `mapping lidar`, and other lidars as `calibration lidars`.
+Note: In the [launch file](../../sensor_calibration_manager/launch/rdv/mapping_based_lidar_lidar_calibrator.launch.xml), the top lidar is set as `mapping lidar`, and other lidars as `calibration lidars`.

 ## Construct a map

 Once the user clicks the `Calibrate` button, the first step of the calibration process will automatically start building the map by using the NDT or GICP algorithm with the `mapping lidar`.
-He can visualize the process of building the map on `rviz`.
+The user can visualize the process of building the map on `RViz`.

 <p align="center">
     <img src="../images/mapping_based_calibrator/map1.jpg" alt="menu3">
 </p>

-The user can also see the log in the console showing that the map is building.
+The user can also see the log in the console, which shows that the map is being built.

 ```text
 [mapping_based_calibrator-1] [calibration_mapper]: ROS: New pointcloud.
 Unprocessed=1 Frames=26 Keyframes=2